 Investing in our common stock involves a number of significant risks.
 In addition to the other information contained in this prospectus, you should consider carefully the following information before making an investment in our common stock.
 The risks set out below are not the only risks we face; however, they discuss the presently known principal risks of investing in our common stock.
 Additional risks and uncertainties not presently known to us might also impair our operations and performance.
-If any of the following price of our common stock could decline, and you may lose part or all of your investment.
+If any of the following events occur, our business, financial condition and results of operations could be materially and adversely affected.
+In such case, our NAV and the trading price of our common stock could decline, and you may lose part or all of your investment.
 The risk factors described below are the principal risk factors associated with an investment in our common stock, as well as those factors generally associated with an investment company with investment objectives, investment policies, capital structure or trading markets similar to ours.